romilk-senpai/unity-ar-sample/README.md

 * Put you Lightship API key in `Lightship/Settings/API Key`
 * Click `Build and Run`

-## Build for iOS

-Unfortunately I can't test all this stuff but you still
-* Put your Google or IOS:] Cloud project API key in `Edit/Project Settings/XR Plug-in Management/ARCore Extensions`, `iOS API Key` if you want to use API authentication
-* I'm not sure if SHA-1 is available on iOS
-* Put you Lightship API key in `Lightship/Settings/API Key`
-* Click `Build and Run`
-* And then something in XCode

 ### Plugins used
 * [Zenject](https://github.com/modesttree/Zenject) Flexible DI
 * [UniTask](https://github.com/Cysharp/UniTask) Cool async tool for Unity